Casino currency options are experiencing a new wave of cashless innovation. The fact is, Cashless Gaming is Gaining Ground.

 The companies pioneering this technology claim it’s good because it:

-Cashless Gaming is Gaining Ground and here are some examples of available products
+Cashless Gaming is Gaining Ground – Examples of Available Products

 Scientific Gaming Leads the Field

-Scientific Gaming has quickly responded with their the Unified Wallet for cashless gaming.
-The Scientific Games’ Unified Wallet gives players the power to instantly access funds.
-This is expected to be used to play their favorite slots and tables through an app on their personal mobile device.
-Cashless solutions are not only convenient for guests but are also cost effective for casino operators.
-Unified Wallet eliminates lines at ATMs to withdraw cash.
+The Scientific Gaming Unified Wallet gives players the power to instantly access funds.
+It allows players to play slots and/or tables through an app on their personal mobile device.
+Unified Wallet also eliminates lines at ATMs to withdraw cash.
 They also redeem tickets without going to a kiosk or casino cage.

 Cashless Gaming is Gaining Ground – ACS PlayOn

-In January, before the pandemic, The STRAT in Las Vegas rolled out a new way to pay with ACS PlayOn machines.
+In January, the STRAT in Las Vegas rolled out ACS PlayOn machines.
 The system allows guests to withdraw anywhere from $50 to $3,000 during roulette and blackjack play.
-PlayOnSM is the only solution that allows a customer access to their own funds at a gaming position without setting up a new account or getting a new card.
+PlayOnSM allows a customer access to their own funds at a gaming position without setting up a new account or getting a new card.
 These are already in use at The Palms, The Strat, and the D in Las Vegas, and the Atlantis Casino in Reno.

-Recently, Everi displayed its full lineup of services designed to make all these money matters much easier for gaming operators to handle.
-The CashClub Wallet consolidates payment options for players when integrated with CashClub and the company’s full-service kiosks.
-Also, CashClub Wallet allows players to store multiple payment methods, easily move funds in and out of the casino, and manage their spending limits, all aimed at supporting responsible gaming.
-Managing spending limits is probably the most important aspect to the player.
+Recently, Everi the CashClub Wallet.
+It consolidates payment options for players when integrated with CashClub and the company’s full-service kiosks.
+Also, CashClub Wallet allows players to store multiple payment methods, move funds in and out of the casino, and manage spending limits.
+Supporting responsible gaming, managing spending limits is probably the most important aspect to the player.

 Related Post – Recreational Gambling Is Responsible Gambling